Nitesh-18/Dice-Game/README.md

 ---

-<p align="center"> This is a simple web-based dice game inspired by Ludo, where two players (Player A and Player B) roll dice to compete against each other.
+<p align="center"> This is a simple web-based dice game inspired by Ludo, where two players (Player A and Player B) roll dice in single click to compete against each other.
 The game features animations and sound effects for a more immersive experience.
     <br>
 </p>